JCR-UK

 Notes & Sources ( returns to text above)

-• (i) Congregation's website, accessed 23 October 2018 and Synagogues of London by P. Lindsay (1993), p.104.
-This is the address given for the synagogue in all Jewish Year Books since 1926, except for the period of reconstruction (1989 and 1990) when the temporary address was 152 Loudoun Road, London NW8 0DH, a former Anglican church (All Souls).
+• (i) Congregation's website, accessed 23 October 2018 and A Place to Call My Jewish Home by Pam Fox, 2011 and Synagogues of London by P. Lindsay (1993), p.104.
+To view a description of the Jewish architectural works by E.M.
+Joseph, hold your cursor over his name.
+During the period of reconstruction (1989 and 1990), the temporary address was 152 Loudoun Road, London NW8 0DH, a former Anglican church (All Souls).

 • (ii) Jewish Heritage in Britain and Ireland by S. Kadish (2015), p.52.
 This is the address given for the congregation in Jewish Year Books since the congregation's first listing in 1911 through 1925.